Alternate-day fasting is one way to do intermittent fasting.

 Be sure to consult a healthcare provider before trying this eating pattern if you have a medical condition or are currently taking any medications.

-It has several benefits over traditional calorie-restricted diets.
+It may have benefits over traditional calorie-restricted diets in some cases.
 It’s also linked to major improvements in many health markers.

 The best part of all is that it’s surprisingly easy to stick to, as you only need to “diet” every other day.